 Component 1: Emergency COVID-19 Response.
 This component will provide immediate support to help the Republic of North Macedonia limit the local transmission of COVID-19 through containment strategies.
 It will support enhancing case detection capacities through the provision of technical expertise, laboratory equipment, and systems to ensure prompt case finding and contact tracing, consistent with WHO guidelines in the Strategic Response Plan.
 It will enable North Macedonia to mobilize surge response capacity by financing the salaries of trained and well-equipped front-line health workers who were not envisioned in the state budget.
-Support will also be provided for limited renovations, if needed to operationalize additional ICU beds, and for medical waste management and disposal systems.
-This component will provide establishing additional capacities for admission, triage, testing and accommodation of patients in a Stationary center by construction, transport and montage of modular prefabricated containers in 17 existing hospitals (in Gevgelija, Kumanovo, Kavadarci, Strumica, Kicevo, Tetovo, Debar, Gostivar, Struga, Kocani, Ohrid, Shtip, Bitola, Veles, Prilep, Resen and Institute for Lung Diseases - Kozle Skopje).
+Support will also be provided for surge response capacity through financing the bonuses of health workers in the public sector for a period of nine months - March to November 2021 and for limited renovations, if needed to operationalize additional ICU beds, and for medical waste management and disposal systems.
+This component will provide establishing additional capacities for admission, triage, testing and accommodation of patients in a Stationary center by transport and installation of modular prefabricated containers in 17 existing hospitals (in Gevgelija, Kumanovo, Kavadarci, Strumica, Kicevo, Tetovo, Debar, Gostivar, Struga, Kocani, Ohrid, Shtip, Bitola, Veles, Prilep, Resen and Institute for Lung Diseases - Kozle Skopje).
+The installation and put into operation of these modular containers was done till May 2021.
 Any reconstruction involved under this component will be conducted at existing facilities, and that no new land acquisition or involuntary resettlement are expected.